sidharrell/devshop/roles/geerlingguy.mysql/README.md

     mysql_enablerepo: ""

-(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
+(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel), those repositories can be listed under this variable (e.g. `epel`).
 This can be handy, as an example, if you want to install later versions of MySQL.

     mysql_python_package_debian: ''